underdogio-archive/pup-legacy/CONTRIBUTING.md

 If your component requires JavaScript, create a new module in the `scripts/components` directory.

-Your module should export a single function that performs any initialization work, such as binding to DOM elements.
+Your module should export a single function that performs any required initialization work, such as binding to DOM elements.

 ## Icon font